Black Mennonites: United States

 In 1886, Krimmer Mennonite Brethren was established in the mining community of Elk Park, North Carolina, as the first African American Mennonite mission.

 In 1897, the first African Americans were baptized as members of a Mennonite church.
 Robert, Mary Elizabeth, and Cloyd Carter were baptized at Lauver Mennonite Church, a congregation in the Juniata district of the Lancaster Mennonite Conference.

 In 1898, Welsh Mountain Mission in New Holland, Pennsylvania, was founded as a mission to African Americans.
 Elmer Boots was baptized as the first African-American member in 1917.

 The Los Angeles Mennonite Church was established in 1920.
 The church was renamed the Calvary Mennonite Church in 1942.

 In 1920, the Virginia Mennonite Conference debated whether to allow African Americans to become members.
 The conference decided to allow Black members "with caution."

 In 1920, Homer Church and Geneva Mercomes became the first African American students enrolled at Bethel College, a Mennonite college in North Newton, Kansas.

 Rondo Horton became the first African American ordained as a minister of the Mennonite Brethren church in 1933.

 In 1940, the Virginia Mennonite Conference issued policies segregating the rites of baptism, foot washing, the holy kiss, and communion according to race.

 In 1943, Juanita Lark became the first African American student to graduate from Goshen College, a Mennonite college in Goshen, Indiana.

-In 1945, James and Rowena Lark founded the Dearborn Street Mission, which eventually became Bethel Mennonite Church on Chicago’s near west side.
+In 1945, James and Rowena Lark founded the Dearborn Street Mission, which eventually became Bethel Mennonite Church on Chicago's near west side.

-In 1948, Willis Johnson becomes the first African American to enroll as a part-time student at Eastern Mennonite College in Harrisonburg, Virginia.
+In 1948, Willis Johnson became the first African American to enroll as a part-time student at Eastern Mennonite College in Harrisonburg, Virginia.
 In 1949, Ada Webb became the first full-time African American student.

 By 1950, there were only about 150 Black Mennonites in the United States.

 James Lark was the first Black person ordained as a Mennonite bishop.
 Lark was ordained as a Mennonite minister in 1945 and ordained as a bishop in 1954 in Chicago.
 Rowena Lark was an important figure in Mennonite outreach, a children's storyteller, and a soloist.
 Rowena and James were husband and wife.